-Use the pizza sauce: This sauce is ready to be used as is — no cooking required.
+Use the pizza sauce.
+This sauce is ready to be used as is — no cooking required.
 Just spoon it onto a round of pizza dough and use the back of the spoon to smooth it out.
-This amount of sauce makes enough for eight medium pizzas, depending on how much sauce you like on your pizza.
+This amount of sauce makes enough for 8 medium pizzas, depending on how much sauce you like on your pizza.

-Freeze any extra pizza sauce for up to 3 months: Spoon any unused sauce into muffin tins.
+Storage: Refrigerate unused sauce for up to 1 week.
+To freeze the sauce, spoon any unused sauce into muffin tins.
 Freeze until solid, then pop the frozen cubes out of the mold and transfer to a freezer container.
+Freeze for up to 3 months.
 Thaw overnight before using on pizza, or microwave the cubes in 30-second bursts until they melt into a sauce.